H3D-AstroA1/azure-cross-tenant-log-collection-guide/azure-cross-tenant-log-collection-guide.md

 5. Click **Create**
 6. Note the **Object ID** of the created group

-### 1.2 Create a Log Analytics Workspace and Enable Microsoft Sentinel
+### 1.2 Create a Log Analytics Workspace

+> **Note:** This step focuses on creating the Log Analytics Workspace for centralized log collection.
+Microsoft Sentinel enablement and data connector configuration should be done **after** all log sources are configured (see [Step 8: Enable Microsoft Sentinel and Data Connectors](#step-8-enable-microsoft-sentinel-and-data-connectors)).
+This phased approach ensures:
+> - ✅ All log data is flowing to the workspace before Sentinel is enabled
+> - ✅ Reduced initial costs (Sentinel charges apply once enabled)
+> - ✅ Easier troubleshooting of log collection issues
+> - ✅ Better understanding of data volumes before committing to Sentinel

 #### 1.2.1 Create the Log Analytics Workspace